VVoruganti/rotom/README.md

 ## TODO

 - [ ] Add a flag to make it possible to point to an existing repo on a end system
-- [ ] Implement entirely in a bash script
+- [x] Implement entirely in a bash script
-- [ ] Implement with regular grep
+- [ ] Implement with regular grep NEED TO TEST
-- [ ] Conditional checking for different versions of grep
+- [x] Conditional checking for different versions of grep NEED TO TEST
 - [ ] Github Action

 ### Prerequesites